front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 };
 ```

-In this resolver, the first parameter is unused (because in a top level resolver
-In this resolver, the first parameter is unused because in a top level resolver there is no _parent data_.
+In this resolver, the first parameter is unused because in a top level resolver
-parameter contains arguments passed to the mutation.
-These arguments are the
+there is no _parent data_.
+The second parameter contains arguments passed to the
-`(sku: String!, incrementValue: Int)` part of the schema definition declared
+mutation.
+These arguments are the `(sku: String!, incrementValue: Int)` part of
-earlier:
+the schema definition declared earlier:

 ```graphql
 extend type Mutation {